Junstinr/fitness-app/README.md

 - **Responsive Design:** The app is designed to adapt to various screen sizes and orientations, ensuring a consistent user experience across different devices.

-- **React Native Animation:** The app is animated uisng React Native Reanimated, providing a stunning user experience.
+- **React Native Animation:** React Native Animation is utilized to create dynamic and engaging user interface animations, enhancing the visual appeal and interactivity of the app.

 ### Prerequisites